Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 There are plenty of comparators in Switzerland for mobile prepaid and plans.
 However, many of them are limited.

 If you want something simpler and more user-friendly, you can use the mobile comparator from besteabos.
 They do not have prepaid cards, but they have an excellent offer on mobile plans and present the information in a great way with a lot of information on how to choose.
+But they do not always advertise the cheapest plan.

 Conclusion

 I have to say that I am surprised by the comparison results.
-Over the last decade, phone plans and prepaid offers have become much more affordable.
+Over the last decade, phone plans and prepaid offers have become more affordable.

 If you are in the best value for money, you may also be interested in the best internet plans in Switzerland.